SyntaxBreaker/Craftial/README.md

 # Craftial

-> A simple shop for handmade goods.
+> Craftial is an online marketplace that specializes in handmade creations.

 ## Table of Contents